lukcis/lukcis/README.md

 <h1 align="center">Hi 👋, I'm Łukasz Ciskowski</h1>
-<h3 align="middle">I'm self directed, open minded, fast learning, master of engineering studies,
+<h3 align="left">I'm self directed, open minded, fast learning, master of engineering studies,
 with over 4 years of experience in manufacturing.
 In my current capacity, I have honed my skills in overseeing production processes, resource management, and ensuring adherence to the highest quality standards.
 Furthermore, my role has cultivated a collaborative spirit, as I actively engage with cross-functional teams to accomplish project objectives.
-Motivated by a strong desire to learn more about big data, I am fully dedicated to putting in the time and effort needed to become an excellent Data Engineer.
+</h3>Motivated by a strong desire to learn more about big data, I am fully dedicated to putting in the time and effort needed to become an excellent Data Engineer.

   I'm glad you're here.
 If you'd like, please check out my portfolio.